Detailed guides to painful problems, treatments & more

 Painful Lessons

-What I’ve learned from twenty years of studying pain
+What I’ve learned from twenty-five years of studying pain and injury

-This is a repository of some of the major lessons acquired in my career trying to help people — and myself — with chronic pain.
+This is a collection of some of the major lessons acquired in my 25 career trying to help people — and myself — with chronic pain and stubborn injury rehab challenges.
+It is quite conservative.

 Some disclaimers

-I will not defend any of these points in any detail here (though I do link to more information in many cases).
+I will not defend any of these points in any detail here (though I do link to more information in most cases).
 There are, of course, lots of caveats.
 The devil is always in the details.
-For now, this list is quite incomplete and glib.
+For now, this list is incomplete and relatively glib.
 Just how confident am I in these things?
-All knowledge is provisional, but my confidence about each of these things is rooted deeply.
+Not extremely — but that's because the single most important lesson I’ve ever learned about pain is that it’s too complicated to ever be really sure of anything.
+All knowledge is provisional, and knowledge about pain is especially provisional!
+But what confidence I do have about each of these things has fairly deep roots.
 The sun will probably come up tomorrow, and I am just as likely to believe these things in five years.
 (And if I’m wrong about that, I can’t wait to find out how.)

 The lessons